-Agent Orange Exposure-Veterans exposed to Agent Orange served either during the Korean or the Vietnam War.
+Veterans exposed to Agent Orange served either during the Korean or the Vietnam War.
 In both these countries, our military sprayed this deadly herbicide mixture onto the surrounding dense tropical foliage in order to reduce enemy camouflage.
-These same types of chemicals were used to a lesser extent on US military bases back in the 1950’s.
+These same types of chemicals were used to a lesser extent on US military bases back in the 1950s.

-Bile Duct Cancer(Cholangiocarcinoma)-If you are a veteran suffering from Bile Duct Cancer(Cholangiocarcinoma) you may have gotten cancer while on active duty.
-If you ate local raw fish in Vietnam like in this LA Times article, then you may be entitled to compensation.
+If you are a veteran suffering from Bile Duct Cancer(Cholangiocarcinoma) you may have gotten cancer while on active duty.
+If you ate local raw fish in Vietnam like the men in this LA Times article, then you may be entitled to compensation.
 Call our office at 864-300-4994 for a free consultation to discuss your options.

 Before a claim can be filed there must be a current PTSD diagnosis from an accredited psychiatrist or other licensed mental health care professional.
 Then, there must be documentation that the veteran’s PTSD was caused by some type of service related traumatic event or stressor.
 The third requirement is proof of the causal link between the in-service event and the disability.

-Total Disability Based Upon Individual Unemployability– Federal law states if service connected disabilities prevent a vet from obtaining and keeping gainful employment, they are entitled to a one hundred percent disability rating.
-These claims, in VA parlance are called Total Disability Individual Unemployability, (TDIU.)
-Anytime a vet is unable to work because of his or her service related disability, they may quality for TDIU.
+Federal law states if service-connected disabilities prevent a vet from obtaining and keeping gainful employment, they are entitled to a one hundred percent disability rating.
+These claims, in VA parlance, are called Total Disability Individual Unemployability, (TDIU).
+Anytime a vet is unable to work because of his or her service-related disability, they may qualify for TDIU.
 The VA requires a certain form to be filled out.
 It helps if Social Security found you disabled.

 There is a wide range of VA approved disabilities, all with different percentage ratings.
 Technically these percentages can be combined, making an injured vet eligible for a one hundred percent disability rating.

 As we mentioned earlier in the article, no attorney has the authority or power to expedite a claim or an appeal.
-But an attorney well versed in the entire Veterans Administration process, can and will ensure you eventually get all the benefits you are eligible for.
+But a Greenville social security disability attorney well versed in the entire Veterans Administration process, can and will ensure you eventually get all the benefits you are eligible for.